 Once again, E6000 adhesive to the rescue.
 I used this clear flexible adhesive to secure the electrical terminals in the base of the searchlight.

 Step 7: Control Panel Repair

 As mentioned, the searchlight connects to a control panel located in the observation tower.
-A switch in the tower allows you to turn the searchlight on in continuous fashion or to intermittently turn the search light on and off in order to send Morse code or other signals.
-Their is also a buzzer in the control panel that sounds when you intermittently turn the search light on and off.
+A switch in the tower allows you to turn the searchlight on in continuous fashion or to intermittently turn the searchlight on and off in order to send Morse code or other signals.
+There is also a buzzer in the control panel that sounds when you intermittently turn the searchlight on and off.
 All of this is powered by two D Cell batteries mounted under the control panel.

-Both the search light and buzzer didn't worked with fresh batteries installed.
+Both the searchlight and buzzer didn't work with fresh batteries installed.
 Time to troubleshoot.
 Three screws hold the battery holders and buzzer in place.
 As I suspected, the copper switch contacts are badly tarnished, preventing good electrical contact.

-In looking under the control panel, it looks like the grips and search light where not intended to be turned.
-The grips are securely glue to the control panel with the search light pointing straight forward.
+In looking under the control panel, it looks like the grips and searchlight were not intended to be turned.
+The grips are securely glued to the control panel with the searchlight pointing straight forward.

 Step 8: Armor All It!